colin-mccarthy/tmc_examples/README.md

  ### Cluster Group

- By specifying a cluster group, this will automatticly apply and polices from that group to the cluster.
+ By specifying a cluster group, this will automatically apply and polices from that group to the cluster.

+ Story:

  ### Type
  - Provisioned